 - Saving on total labor costs

 Inventory levels are usually low to decrease costs and minimize waste.
-This is only problematic if goods cannot be located and acquired within appropriate timeframes and an organized lean construction operation infrequently runs into inventory issues.
-Additionally, lean implementation in construction runs the risk of rejection due to a lack of lean construction experience.
-For a positive and effective experience, deploy tools and teams that have exposure and success with ramping up lean construction organizations.
+This is only problematic if goods cannot be located and acquired within appropriate timeframes and an organized Lean construction operation infrequently runs into inventory issues.
+Additionally, Lean implementation in construction runs the risk of rejection due to a lack of Lean construction experience.
+For a positive and effective experience, deploy tools and teams that have exposure and success with ramping up Lean construction organizations.
 Touchplan is an excellent resource for both software and experienced individuals to train teams and leadership.
-Some anticipated implementation costs including costs associated with obtaining a lean construction designation.
-Resources like lean construction management PDFs and regimented tested onboarding through consultants or specialist onboarding teams at Touchplan ensure powerful, cost-efficient adoption and implementation lending to the positive benefits many lean construction statistics boast.
+Some anticipated implementation costs include costs associated with obtaining a Lean construction designation.
+Resources like Lean construction management PDFs and regimented tested onboarding through consultants or specialist onboarding teams at Touchplan ensure powerful, cost-efficient adoption and implementation, lending to the positive benefits many Lean construction statistics boast.

 Lean Construction Certifications and Association

-To fully embrace lean construction, it’s important to know where to get the right information and resources to make it happen.
-The Lean Construction Institute is one of the first places to go when interested in lean construction.
-They offer insight into obtaining the lean construction certification and pull planning certification.
+To fully embrace Lean construction, it’s essential to know where to get the right information and resources to make it happen.
+The Lean Construction Institute is one of the first places to go when interested in Lean construction.
+They offer insight into obtaining the Lean construction certification and pull planning certification.